ICTQual AB Level 3 Award in Combined Paediatric First Aid (PFA) & First Aid at Work (FAW)

 Understanding the Role and Responsibilities of a First Aider

-- Identify the role and responsibilities of a first aider in various environments.
+- Recognize the legal and ethical responsibilities of a first aider in workplace and childcare settings

 Managing an Unresponsive Casualty